Judge hits No. 44, Chapman saves Yankees' 2-1 win over Twins (Sep 18, 2017) | FOX Sports

 Judge hits No. 44, Chapman saves Yankees’ 2-1 win over Twins (Sep 18, 2017)

-NEW YORK (AP) Aaron Judge hit his 44th home run, Aroldis Chapman pitched out of big trouble in the eighth inning and the New York Yankees edged the Minnesota Twins 2-1 on Monday night to increase their AL wild-card lead.
+Throwing all four pitches at least 100 mph, Chapman worked out of big trouble in the eighth inning and New York edged Minnesota 2-1 on Monday night to increase its AL wild-card cushion.

-The Yankees have built a five-game cushion for the league’s top wild card with 12 to play.
-Minnesota is in the second spot, 1 1/2 games ahead of the idle Los Angeles Angels.
+Despite going 0 for 12 with runners in scoring position, the Yankees built a five-game advantage for the league’s top wild card with 12 to play.
+Minnesota is in the second spot, 1 1/2 games ahead of the idle Los Angeles Angels for the final postseason berth.
 So if the standings hold, New York will host the Twins in the one-game playoff on Oct.
 3.

+Minnesota has been eliminated by the Yankees in each of their four postseason matchups, all from 2003-10.

+”Knowing where we both are in the standings, yes, it does feel a little bit different,” Girardi said.

-Chapman replaced a wild Dellin Betances with the bases loaded and one out in the eighth.
-The left-hander struck out three-time batting champion Joe Mauer, who hit a grand slam Sunday, and retired No. 3 hitter Byron Buxton on an easy fly, needing only four pitches that all reached at least 100 mph.
+Chapman replaced a wild Dellin Betances with the bases loaded and one out.
+The left-hander struck out Mauer, who hit a grand slam Sunday, and retired No. 3 hitter Byron Buxton on an easy fly, needing only four pitches that all reached 100 mph or more.

+”You don’t want those runs to score because they belong to your teammate,” Chapman said through a translator. ”You definitely want to be more aggressive when you face the batters in a situation like that.”

 David Robertson (9-2) retired all four hitters he faced, improving to 5-0 since the Yankees reacquired him from the Chicago White Sox in July.

-Garcia struck out five of his first six batters and did not permit an earned run in 5 2/3 innings.
-He finished with nine strikeouts, equaling a season high.
+Winless in seven starts with New York, Garcia struck out five of his first six batters and did not permit an earned run in 5 2/3 innings.
+Using a quality slider as his put-away pitch, he finished with nine strikeouts – equaling a season high.

+”The ball was moving all over the place.
+Just couldn’t get anything going,” Mauer said. ”He’s got the ability to do that.
+We knew that.”

 Garcia was traded by Minnesota to the Yankees in late July, one day after a 6-3 win at Oakland in his lone start for the Twins – the team’s only victory during an eight-game stretch.
-They had acquired the veteran lefty from Atlanta to reinforce their rotation, but quickly moved him again before the non-waiver deadline when that short-lived slump dropped them in the standings and below .500.
+They had acquired the veteran lefty from Atlanta to reinforce their rotation, but quickly moved him before the non-waiver deadline when that short-lived slump dropped them below .500.

+Obtained and dealt again while the Twins were on the road, Garcia pointed out he never even stepped foot in Minnesota’s home clubhouse.

+”Even though I was only there for a week, I came close to some of those guys,” he said. ”I really admire the way they do things over there.”

 Frazier made a diving stop at third base on an RBI groundout by Robbie Grossman in the fifth that tied it 1-all.
 Garcia then got Jason Castro to ground into an inning-ending double play.